 9. Marsno M1: Most Durable Earphones with Mic

 One of the things that most people expect when they buy a pair of budget earphones is that they will have to buy them again and again in short succession.
 This is simply because most budget earphones might provide some nice features and even decent sound quality, but they often cut corners in terms of manufacturing processes and materials.

 The cord also has some unique characteristics which make it more durable than most.
 First, the cord is made out of thermoplastic elastomer, or TPE.
 This is a material that was designed to bend and flex without breaking, creasing, or fraying.
 On top of the material, the oxygen-free copper wires are threaded through the cord by hand.

 10. KEKU E-Sport: Unique Earphones with Mic for Gaming

 Keku follows the more general trend of budget-minded companies that do not truly have a specialty and simply manufacture a number of products that can be easily made using open source patent designs.
 That said, they definitely decided to go a bit above and beyond for a pair of earphones in this price range and ended up surprising us with the level of quality.

 For instance, these earphones are tied on our list for using the largest drivers.
 While this does not necessarily translate to a better frequency – likely due to merely adequate materials – the size of the driver works especially well for producing deep bass.
 Of course, this is also likely why the earphones only have a sensitivity of 105dB.
 Still, they work exceptionally well for gaming.

-So, what is the best earphones with mic under $30?
+So, what are the best earphones with mic under $30?